2013

 2013-0209 29 Aug 2013 Gloucestershire

-Concerns summary The certificate for a road resurfacing product (Milepave) contained ambiguous wording regarding speed limit applicability and road types, risking its inappropriate use on unsuitable roads.
+Concerns summary (AI summary) The certificate for a road resurfacing product (Milepave) contained ambiguous wording regarding speed limit applicability and road types, risking its inappropriate use on unsuitable roads.

-Action taken summary The British Board of Agrément has revised paragraph 3.1 of Certificate 06/H120, removing the reference to rural roads and clarifying the product's suitability for highways with speed limits up to …
+Action Planned (AI summary) The BBA has revised paragraph 3.1 of Certificate 06/H120, removing the reference to rural roads, and will reissue the certificate with the revised wording by December 2013.

 Dorothy Townley